mrmurtz/neptune/README.md

 Neptune is the design system developed by TransferWise.
 It is a collection of reusable [components](/components), guided by clear patterns, that can be assembled together to build any number of human interfaces.
 Neptune can allow teams to iterate faster, create more consistent user experiences, and strengthen a product's brand.

+> ⚠️ Under heavy development, expect content and structure to change.

 ## Implementations

 Neptune is still in early development but we are currently building support for [Android](https://github.com/transferwise/neptune-android), [iOS](https://github.com/transferwise/neptune-ios) and [Web](https://github.com/transferwise/neptune-web).